nsaikiran/impression/_drafts/input-parsing.md

 > The specification of file format is a happy handshake between encoder and decoder.

+We have different file formats for different types of files like text, video, image etc.
+Or same type of file with added guidelines html, py etc.

+We can come up with lot many examples, but this post is intended to give an idea.

 -----------

 Those guidelines are defined by readers.
 Readers are designed in such way that they work with If you don't follow the guidelines they yell at you.
 You are expected to follow those guidelines for an accomplishment.